 My name is Evita Gamber.
-I am 22 years old, I am from Koblenz/Germany, but I study Maths and Physics in London.
+I am 23 years old, I am from Koblenz/Germany, but I study Maths and Physics in London (more or less from home or the hospitals).
 I love the sciences (especially quantum mechanics and cosmology), solving riddles and exploring hidden places.

 Never having experienced any forms of major illnesses before, my struggle started in summer 2016.
 Months of pain and various other symptoms, starving and complete desperation followed, led to the diagnosis of vascular compression syndromes, surgeries and post-op complications/pain.
 An the journey isn’t over yet.

 - vascular compression syndromes (most likely MALS, but had invasive surgery for MALS, NCS, MTS)

 - motility disorder

 - chronic abdominal pain

 - chronic nausea, vomiting